-Helps to Reduce the Risk of Suffering a Heart Attack and Type 2 Diabetes
+Chia Helps to Reduce the Risk of Heart Attack and Diabetes

 These seeds are high in fiber, protein, and Omega-3s, but something that many people don’t know is that Chia contains more Omega-3s than a salmon, making it a great option when you’re not a fish lover or when you’re looking to alternate foods, but at the same time you’re trying to get the same amount of nutrients.

 These seeds are high in several nutrients making them an ideal complement for people who are on a diet.
 The chia seeds bring proteins as magnesium, calcium, and phosphorus.